Kanheri Caves: Great Chaitya (Cave No.3)

-Cave No.4
+Cave No. 4

-On the left of the court of the Great Chaitya is a small circular cell containing a solid Dagoba, from its position almost certainly of more ancient date than this cave.
-On the right of the court of the Great Chaitya is Cave No.2.
-Both these caves are probably older than the Chaitya cave, which seems to have been thrust in between these two caves at a later date.
-On the rock surrounding the dagoba are sculptures of Buddha, a litany, etc...., but all these are probably of later date.
+On the left of the court of the Great Chaitya is a small circular cell containing a solid dagoba, from its position almost certainly of more ancient date than Cave No. 3.
+This cave is probably older than the Chaitya cave, but the many fascinating sculptures of a walking or teaching Buddha and a litany carved on the dagoba are of a later date.